UPDATE: A leak on Chinese website Weibo claims that the Samsung Galaxy S9 Plus will feature more RAM and storage than the standard S9.

 In particular the camera didn't receive much of a bump between the Samsung Galaxy S7 and the Samsung Galaxy S8 - this is one place we might see a significant upgrade this time, which brings us on to...

-Samsung Galaxy S9: what we're expecting
+Samsung Galaxy S9: features and specs

 Let's start with that camera and it seems likely that we'll get a bump in this area - remember the Note 8 got an upgrade to a dual-sensor 12MP model, so there's every reason to suspect the Galaxy S9 will get the same improvements.